awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

 #### Rule Conditions:

-Now, we need a logic rule for this question:
+We now need to design our rule logic for this question:

 * If every choice in the questions must be applied in order to result in **"NO_RISK"**, the conditional rule must include all options.
 The **"AND"** operator **"&&"** need to be applied.